Hidden gem: Earn 2x points on up to $50,000 per year and pay no annual fee with the Amex Blue Business Plus

 For example, team member Meghan used this feature in the past to pay large bills as part of her home-building business.

-I have an $18,000 credit limit with this card.
-But I checked online if a $50,000 purchase would go through as a test and AMEX said it would be approved!
+I have an $18,000 credit limit with this card, but as a test, I checked online if a $50,000 purchase would go through and Amex said it would be approved.

-Access to AMEX Offers
+Access to Amex Offers

-AMEX Offers can save you lots of money on purchases you might make anyway.
+Amex Offers can save you lots of money on purchases you might make anyway.
 I recently showed a friend how to add an offer to his card and it saved him $10 off lunch.

-Note: Both statement credits and bonus AMEX Membership Rewards points will post within 90 days after you redeem your AMEX offer.
+Note: Both statement credits and bonus Amex Membership Rewards points will post within 90 days after you redeem your Amex Offer.
 In my experience, it usually posts within a few days.

 When you pay entirely for an eligible rental car with your card, you’re covered for theft or damage to the rental vehicle.
 This coverage is secondary.